 There are 3 interpretations of 1 Timothy 2:12-15, concerning the role of women in the church.
 Both letters to Timothy were written to help him deal with an uprising of false teachers in the church of Ephesus.
 These false teachers, Hymenaeus, Alexander, and Philetus (these are the one’s Paul names) were not women, but they were influencing the women.

 1 Tim 2:12 (NLT) I do not let women teach men or have authority over them.
 Let them listen quietly.
 13 For God made Adam first, and afterward, he made Eve.
 14 And it was not Adam who was deceived by Satan.
 The woman was deceived, and sin was the result.
 15 But women will be saved through childbearing, assuming they continue to live in faith, love, holiness, and modesty.

 - The first interpretation is that only men should be leaders period and Adam was made to lead Eve so the church should be run explicitly by male leaders only.

-- The second is that women can’t have full authoritative positions like being pastors or bishops, but can speak in church as ministers of the gospel as long as they are following the lead of the men in charge.
+- The second is that women can’t have full authoritative positions like pastors or bishops, but can speak in church as ministers of the gospel in an evangelistic role.